Boundedness of hyperbolic varieties: Introduction

 This work owes much to many people.
 First and foremost, I thank my wife, Lea Beneish.
 She has been a constant source of encouragement and support (and hyperbolicity!), and without her, this work would not exist.
 It is a privilege to dedicate this work to her.

-I am also grateful to Robert Benedetto, Morgan Brown, William Cherry, Henri Darmon, Alain Escassut, Ariyan Javanpeykar, Martin Olsson, Johannes Nicaise, Ravi Vakil, Alberto Vezzani, and David Zureick-Brown for engaging discussions on aspects of this result ranging from $p$-adic dynamical systems to Berkovich spaces to Hom-schemes.
+I am also grateful to Matt Baker, Robert Benedetto, Morgan Brown, William Cherry, Brian Conrad, Henri Darmon, Alain Escassut, Ariyan Javanpeykar, Johannes Nicaise, Martin Olsson, J\'er\^{o}me Poineau, Joseph Rabinoff, Ravi Vakil, Alberto Vezzani, and David Zureick-Brown for engaging discussions on aspects of this result ranging from $p$-adic dynamical systems to Berkovich spaces to Hom-schemes.
 I am especially thankful to Ariyan Javanpeykar for impressing upon me the importance of the construction of a non-Archimedean Kobayashi pseudo-metric and describing how this construction would have implications to the conjectures of Demailly and Lang.
-I would also like to thank Lea Beneish, Ariyan Javanpeykar, and Eric Riedl for helpful comments on a preliminary draft.
+I would also like to thank Lea Beneish, Sebastien Boucksom, Sean Howe, Ariyan Javanpeykar, Mattias Jonsson, J\'er\^{o}me Poineau, and Eric Riedl for helpful comments on a first draft.

 During the preparation of this article, the author was partially supported by NSF RTG grant DMS-1646385 and later supported by NSF MSPRF grant DMS-2202960.